SteamDotGroup/web/README.md

 #### As pull request

-- Prefix the pull request with `feat:`
+- Prefix the pull request with `Feat:`
 - Shortly explain what your feature is about
 - Describe why your feature idea is useful
 - Give a detailed description of: